ihor-stack/gledalough-gatsby/react-app/README.md

 * Our story - images cannot overlap if using fullpage scroll
 * very different hex values - e.g. warmwhite bg
 * f37 / updated fonts? using google webfont 'Spectral' as placeholder
+* very different heights for fullpage panels - e.g. Gin home (supposed to be square or 2 panels?)
+* slider 'dot navigation' doesnt really make sense when a (variable) number of slides are visible at once